Halford Capital

 Timeline30-45 days

-The trade-off is a higher down payment and potentially higher rates.
-But conventional CRE loans do not carry SBA guarantee fees, have fewer paperwork requirements, and can close faster.
-For experienced investors with strong financials, conventional may be the more efficient path.
+You pay more upfront (higher down payment) and may get higher rates.
+But conventional CRE loans skip the SBA guarantee fees, require less paperwork, and close faster.
+For experienced investors with strong financials, conventional is often the more efficient route.

 Bridge Loans

-Short-term financing (6-24 months) used to acquire or reposition a property before securing permanent financing.
-Bridge loans are faster (can close in 1-2 weeks), but carry higher rates (8-14%) and are designed to be refinanced, not held long-term.
+Short-term financing (6-24 months) used to acquire or reposition a property before locking in permanent financing.
+Bridge loans close fast (1-2 weeks) but carry higher rates (8-14%) and are designed to be refinanced, not held.

-Common use cases include purchasing a property at auction, funding renovations before stabilization, or closing quickly when a conventional loan cannot meet the seller's timeline.
+Common use cases: buying a property at auction, funding renovations before stabilization, or closing quickly when a conventional loan cannot meet the seller's timeline.

 What Lenders Evaluate in CRE Deals

-Commercial real estate underwriting focuses on both the borrower and the property.
-Unlike residential mortgages, CRE loans are underwritten with significant weight on the property's ability to generate income or support the borrower's business.
+Commercial real estate underwriting looks at both you and the property.
+Unlike residential mortgages, CRE loans put significant weight on whether the property can generate enough income to cover the debt.

 Debt Service Coverage Ratio (DSCR)

-DSCR is the single most important metric in CRE lending.
-It measures whether the property (or business) generates enough income to cover the loan payments.
+DSCR is the most important number in CRE lending.
+It measures whether the property (or your business) generates enough income to cover the loan payments.

 DSCR = Net Operating Income / Annual Debt Service